- About Us

 Ryan P. Haygood is the Director of the NAACP Legal Defense & Educational Fund, Inc.’s (LDF) Political Participation Group, which promotes the full, equal, and active participation of Black people in the democratic process through legal, legislative, public education, and other advocacy tools.

 - Florida v.
-Holder, in which a three-judge federal court rejected Florida’s attempt to drastically reduce the early voting period, an important channel through which Blacks voted in record numbers in the 2008 Presidential election;
+Holder, in which a three-judge federal court rejected Florida’s attempt to drastically reduce the early voting period for the 2012 Presidential election, an important channel through which Black people voted in record numbers in the 2008 Presidential election;

 - South Carolina v.
-Holder, in which a three-judge federal court rejected South Carolina’s request to implement its discriminatory photo identification law for the 2012 Presidential election.
+Holder, in which a three-judge federal court rejected South Carolina’s request to implement its discriminatory photo identification law for the 2012 Presidential election; and,

 Ryan also represented Black voters in Jefferson Parish, Louisiana in Williams v.
 McKeithen, a Section 2 challenge to the Parish’s at-large method of electing judges to the state court of appeals.
 In response to the Williams litigation, Louisiana created a new district that provided that Parish’s Black community, for the first time in history, with an opportunity to elect a candidate of its choice.

-During the 2008 presidential election, Ryan litigated two successful pre-Election Day challenges, including a case in Alabama that allowed a prison-based voter registration drive to continue; and a case in Indiana that invalidated a coordinated attempt to declare residents ineligible to vote due to home foreclosure.
-These cases were part of LDF’s Prepared to Vote campaign through which thousands of voters are empowered with information critical to ensuring that they are able to cast a ballot that is counted on Election Day.
+Ryan leads LDF’s Prepared to Vote campaign, a non-partisan pre-Election Day voter empowerment program, through which tens of thousands of voters over many election cycles have been equipped with information critical to ensuring that they were able to cast a ballot that was counted on Election Day.
+During the 2008 presidential election, Ryan litigated two successful pre-Election Day challenges as part of this program, including a case in Alabama that allowed a prison-based voter registration drive to continue; and a case in Indiana that invalidated a coordinated attempt to declare residents ineligible to vote due to home foreclosure.

 - Disregarding the Results: Examining the Ninth Circuit’s Heightened Section 2 “Intentional Discrimination” Standard in Farrakhan v.
 Gregoire, 111 Colum.
-L. Rev. Sidebar 51 (2011)
+L. Rev. Sidebar 51 (2011); and,

 - The Dim Side of the Bright Line: Minority Voting Opportunity After Bartlett v.
 Strickland, 45 Harv.
 C.R.-C.L.
 L. Rev. (2010)